Ecospirituality: The Way of the Coyote

 helps those with anger problems, and other issues with strong emotions, to be able to successfully regulate overpowering emotions.
 Why ‘Mood Management’ and not ‘Anger Management’?
 Anger is often a secondary emotion that masks a primary, deeper emotion.
 Rather than expressing the underlying emotion, we tend to express the ‘safer’ anger.
 Managing anger puts the focus on the secondary emotion without addressing the underlying cause.
 The Mindful Mood Management Workbook contains 12 chapters of material on managing mood through mindfulness.

 Publisher: Elder Grove Media; 1 edition (January 10, 2014)

 Green Circles offers a unique perspective on green living by observing environmentally friendly living throughout the human life cycle.
 Starting with natural childbirth, finishing with green burial, and examining all phases of life in-between, Hall offers tips and suggestions to help each of us live a greener lifestyle.

 Chuck Hall has been an environmentalist and writer on sustainability and environmental topics since the late 1970s.
 His column, The Culture Artist, was carried by over eighty newspapers worldwide.
 He stopped writing it when he became a Marriage and Family Therapist.
-He is also a Sustainability Consultant in the Southwestern United States.
 Hall has presented research on the topics of Mindfulness and Ecopsychology at several university conferences, and conducts workshops in Mindfulness and Sustainable Living on a regular basis.
-He currently lives with his wife and family in the foothills of the Appalachians, in Upstate South Carolina.
+He currently lives with his wife and their fur babies in the Appalachians of Upstate South Carolina.